aneasystone/github-trending/README.md

 ## Python

+* 【2023-11-24】[NeumTry / NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
+* 【2023-11-24】[deepseagirl / easylkb](https://github.com/deepseagirl/easylkb) - easylkb - Easy Linux Kernel Builder
+* 【2023-11-24】[matterport / Mask_RCNN](https://github.com/matterport/Mask_RCNN) - Mask R-CNN for object detection and instance segmentation on Keras and TensorFlow
+* 【2023-11-24】[LetsShareAll / Profiles_for_Clash](https://github.com/LetsShareAll/Profiles_for_Clash) - 可自动生成一些能够用于 Clash for Windows、Clash for Android 等应用的配置文件的 Python 脚本。Python script can be used to generate some profiles for Clash for Windows、Clash for Android and so on.
 * 【2023-11-23】[PKU-YuanGroup / Video-LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA) - Video-LLaVA: Learning United Visual Representation by Alignment Before Projection
 * 【2023-11-23】[OpenBMB / ProAgent](https://github.com/OpenBMB/ProAgent) - An LLM-based Agent for the New Automation Paradigm - Agentic Process Automation
 * 【2023-11-23】[Clouditera / secgpt](https://github.com/Clouditera/secgpt) - secgpt网络安全大模型